fat115/serverguide/README.md

 - Add use of files for tab content
 - Add option to add to inventory to add to inventory of new player

 License: Licenses: code LGPL 2.1 media CC BY-SA 3.0 Created by: UjEdwin
 Date: 2016-03-28

-Change the settings / text in the lua file